We believe in making Norwich University affordable and accessible to all qualified students.

 Students must apply for both admission and financial aid before December 15th for priority consideration.
 Applications after December 15th may be considered on a funds-available basis.

-Both first-year and transfer students are eligible for the affordability guarantee.
+Both first-year and transfer students are eligible for the affordability commitment.

 - Students must apply for need-based aid (FAFSA for domestic applicants; CSS Profile for international applicants)